samuelgozlan/amplitude-dev-center/docs/data/sdks/browser-2/index.md

 ### Marketing Attribution Tracking

+Amplitude tracks marketing attribution by default.
+Once you enable marketing attribution tracking, Amplitude generates `identify` events to assign the campaign value in certain cases.
+This ensures that user properties update and influence future events.
+For more information, see the scenarios outlined below that demonstrate when Amplitude does or doesn't track marketing attribution.
+These examples are illustrative, not exhaustive:

-We automatically track marketing attribution by default.
-Once marketing attribution tracking is enabled, Amplitude will automatically generate identify events to assign the campaign value in certain cases.
-This ensures that user properties are updated and will influence future events.
-Below, we outline scenarios that demonstrate when marketing attribution will or will not be tracked.
-It's important to remember that these examples are illustrative and not exhaustive:
+Amplitude tracks marketing attribution by default.
+Once you enable marketing attribution tracking, Amplitude generates `identify` events to assign the campaign value in certain cases.
+This ensures that user properties update and influence future events.
+For more information, see the scenarios outlined below that demonstrate when Amplitude does or doesn't track marketing attribution.
+These examples are illustrative, not exhaustive.

 Tracking occurs when either of the following applies: